seojoonlee-dev/graphwrite/README.md

 - Native desktop binary: ~5.2 MB
 - Backend runtime: Express 5 plus `cors`, and nothing else

 (The Linux AppImage is larger, around 95 MB, because an AppImage bundles its own webview runtime so it can run anywhere.
+This is one of the main limitations of the current version and I am actively working on migrating away from WebKit to using native elements.
+This applies to the android version.
 The `.deb`, which uses the system `webkit2gtk`, is the lightweight option on Linux.)

 ## Features